ejvalero/python_tools/XMLTools/README.md

     git clone https://github.com/ejvalero/python.git
     ```

-    2. Open the terminal and go to the XMLTagger directory:
+    2. Open the terminal and go to the XMLTools directory:

     ```sh
-    cd python_tools/XMLTagger
+    cd python_tools/XMLTools
     ```

     3. Put all your `.xml` files inside the `xml` directory located inside `inputs`.